 If you are interested in having a Safe Zone training for your department, organization or group please contact us at least two months in advance to request a training.
 We ask that hosting departments and groups commit to the following:

-Guarantee at least 25 participants.
-(People usually invite nearby offices or groups with similar purposes, if necessary.)
+- Guarantee at least 25 participants (Invite nearby offices or groups with similar purposes, if necessary.)

 - Handle publicity, registration, and participant reminders.

-- Attend a planning meeting with LGBTQ Center staff before scheduling the training.
-Meeting should run no longer than 30 minutes and can be in-person or via phone.
+- Attend a 30-minute planning meeting with LGBTQ Center staff before scheduling the training.

 - Reserve space and notify Center staff of the location and room amenities, such as computer, projector, speakers, etc as early as possible.